uabrc/uabrc.github.io/docs/cheaha/slurm/gpu.md

 If working with deep neural networks (DNNs, CNNs, LSTMs, LLMs, etc.), you will need to load a `cuDNN` module as well.
 The `cuDNN` modules are built to be compatible with a sibling `CUDA` module and are named with the corresponding version.
 For example, if you are loading `CUDA/12.2.0`, you will also need to load `cuDNN/8.9.2.26-CUDA-12.2.0`.

+### CUDA Compute Capability Known Issues

+GPU-based software requires a compatible CUDA Compute Capability to function properly.
+The table illustrates the CUDA Compute Capability of Cheaha GPU partition.
+If the software does not meet the required CUDA version, it will result in an error.

+Some software that requires a CUDA Compute Capability of greater than 7.0 include:

+Triton
+Parabricks

 ### Tensorflow Compatibility

 To check which CUDA Module version is required for your version of Tensorflow, see the toolkit requirements chart here <https://www.tensorflow.org/install/source#gpu>.